 If you’ve determined you’re suffering through post-weaning depression, first, accept this virtual hug.
 I know it is a hard journey to end as your baby finally doesn’t “need” to rely on you for nutrition anymore.
 Those late-night feedings that turned into snuggles may be nearing an end, but I promise there will be so many more ways your growing baby will show you just how much they still need their mama.
 In the meantime, I’d suggest trying some of these coping strategies to help:

 - Hold & snuggle with your baby as much as you can!
-Remember, Oxytocin aka the “love” hormone can still be triggered with lots of snuggles, so don’t assume they need to end!
+Remember, snuggles can still trigger oxytocin, aka the “love” hormone, so don’t assume they need to end!

 - Take your time.
 Weaning too fast can cause those hormones to shift abruptly, triggering some intense feelings, so make sure to take your time with the process!